int128/acmesmith-docker/README.md

 ### Set up web server

-Change `nginx.conf` to fit your environment.
+Change `reverse-proxy/nginx.conf` to fit your environment.
+Other web servers such as Apache httpd may work as well.

 Now start the web server.